 SETTING: Your character has an appointment that triggers a certain outcome.
 You decide on the location – if the appointment is at an office, vacation spot, or house.
 Most of your story can take place before the appointment, at the appointment, or after the appointment.
 You decide.

-SUBMISSIONS: Scroll down to post your story.
+SUBMISSIONS: Scroll down to submit your story.

 3 HIGHLIGHTS (include): An appointment (a get together, meeting, or a scheduled vacation), a piece of writing in print, and a flower